 Every situation is different.
 Our goal is to be transparent with you regarding our process and we understand it is not always easy to determine your best course of action.
 We will try to assist you through your decision making process.

 How Do We Determine Our Desired Profit?

 A real estate agent also works for a profit but we call it a “commission”.
-One major difference with a commission is it is guaranteed to the real estate agent.
+A commission, unlike our profit, is guaranteed to the real estate agent.
 So, if you are in the middle of selling your house with an agent and the buyer’s home inspection uncovers some unexpected issues then you get to pay for the repairs.
 The agent will get their commission check at the end of the process no matter how much it costs you.
-When you receive an offer from us, we are assuming the risk of anything that happens after we own it.
-If the furnace goes out it December two days after we paid you for the house then we will absorb the cost to replace it.
+When you receive an offer from us, we are assuming the risk of anything that happens after we buy it.
+If the furnace goes out in December two days after we paid you for the house then we will absorb the cost to replace it.
 If that same furnace goes out while you are in the middle of the process of selling with an agent then it will be all up to you.
-I am not trying to dissuade you from using an agent but merely providing the information needed to make an informed decision.
+Just something to consider.